itayinbarr/SecondOpinion/README.md

-NEURALITY
+Second Opinion
 ==============================

-A dense neural network model, trained to classify an MRI scan into one of 3 types of brain tumors, or a healthy scan.
+A dense neural network model I trained, to classify an MRI scan into one of 3 types of brain tumors, or a healthy scan.

 Getting Started
 ------------

-I recommend storing the patient images in
+I recommend storing patient images in

 `./patients`